-I have considered the balance of 2015/16 audit work and outcomes against this environment, and am able to offer reasonable assurance in respect of the areas reviewed during the year, as most were found to be adequately controlled.
+I have considered the balance of 2016/17 audit work and outcomes against this environment, and am able to offer reasonable assurance in respect of the areas reviewed during the year, as most were found to be adequately controlled.
 Generally risks are well managed but some areas require the introduction or improvement of internal controls to ensure the achievement of objectives.
-Whilst I have certain concerns regarding some aspects of the control environment, I do not consider there to be any areas of significant corporate concern.
+Whilst I have certain concerns regarding some aspects of the control environment, I do not consider there to be any areas of significant corporate concern, provided they are kept under periodic review.
+This is particularly important owing to personnel changes within the Council.
+To this end, SWAP have agreed with the Chief Executive to attend